skyfire-xyz/skyfire-solutions-smart-news-crawler-demo/README.md

 # Smart Web Crawler Demo

-In this demo, we’ll explore how Skyfire enables seamless, token-based identification for crawling protected websites, and how its batch-based charging model benefits both data providers and consumers.
+In this demo, we’ll explore how Skyfire enables seamless, token-based identification for crawling protected websites, and how its identification-based access model benefits both data providers and consumers.

 ### The Problem: Crawling Protected Content